Bond Offshore Helicopters Flight 85N: Passengers and crew

-The most serious North Sea helicopter accident was the 1986 British International Helicopters Chinook crash, when a Boeing 234 Chinook crashed, killing 45 people.

 Recovery

 The search for survivors was called off on the evening of 2 April, rescuers admitting that there was no chance of finding anyone alive, and the seismic survey vessel Vigilant returned to Peterhead on 4 April.
 The eight bodies found a few hours after the crash were taken to Aberdeen and then on to a police mortuary.

 The Air Accidents Investigation Branch (AAIB) chartered the Vigilant for its initial investigation, which arrived on site on 3 April, carrying specialised sonar equipment to locate the wreckage on the seabed.
 No EPIRB beacon signal had been reported.

 Grampian Police stated on the evening of 4 April that they had identified the eight bodies that were initially recovered from the surface of the sea.
 A second vessel, the Diving Support Vessel Bibby Topaz, was chartered to assist the work, and sailed from Peterhead on 4 April, to recover the remaining eight bodies that were not found on the surface, as well as wreckage and the cockpit voice and flight data recorders.

 The wreckage of the Super Puma was located on the sea bed at a depth of 100 m by the Bibby Topaz.
 The remaining eight bodies were recovered from inside the fuselage.
 The combined FDR/CVR was recovered and sent to the Farnborough headquarters of the AAIB for analysis, as was all the wreckage.